How to Plant, Grow, and Care for Salvia Sonomensis

 Growing Problems

-Overwatering can cause dieback of the Sonoma sage plant.
-Most often, this is directly caused by fungi that develop in overly-wet soil.
+Overwatering can cause dieback.
+Most often, this is directly caused by fungi that develop in overly wet soil.
 Like many drought-resistant plants, Salvia sonomensis is at risk of fungal root rots.
 It’s best to err on the side of too little water than too much, though they will tolerate regular summer water.
 In fact, if the weather is moderate, you may not need to water at all!

 Pests

-The sage oils which the Salvia sonomensis plant naturally produces in its leaves act as pest-repellent.
+The sage oils that the Salvia sonomensis plant naturally produces in its leaves repel pests.
 Very few pests find this or other sages appetizing.
-It’s a deer-resistant plant as well.
+It’s also a deer-resistant plant.

 In very rare situations, you may find a few aphids on your plant.
 This is most true after the plant has recently had a watering.
 The hollow, woody stems act as moisture storage for the plant’s leaves.
 After a watering, aphids will pierce the leaf surfaces to drink this sap.
 A quick spritz of insecticidal soap eliminates these quickly.

 What the plant does draw in are beneficial insects.
 Salvia sonomensis flowers are natural lures for all manner of butterflies, bees, etcetera.
-Pollinators find this plant to be irresistable.
-If you’re trying to develop a pollinator garden, Salvia sonomensis is a perfect choice!
+Pollinators find this plant to be irresistible.
+If you’re trying to develop a pollinator garden, this is a perfect choice!

 Diseases